cdd/rdkit/Docs/Book/RDKit_Book.rst

     NATREPLACE=BASE/U

 In addition to the main SGROUP, there will be an SGROUP that identifies each leaving group.
 Most leaving groups have one atom, but they could have multiple atoms.
 The leaving group SGROUPS have ATOMS, XBONDS, LABEL, and CLASS attributes.
 The XBONDS attribute is ignored in this treatment.
-LABEL must be
+CLASS must be
 “LGRP” (leaving group).

 Example: